-- (a) reviewed financial information of the Advisor; - (b) reviewed and considered information presented by the Advisor regarding the net profitability to the Advisor and its affiliates with respect to the fund; - (c) received and reviewed profitability information with respect to the John Hancock Fund Complex as a whole and with respect to the fund; - (d) received information with respect to the Advisor's allocation methodologies used in preparing the profitability data and considered that the Advisor hired an independent third-party consultant to provide an analysis of the Advisor's allocation methodologies; - (e) considered that the John Hancock insurance companies that are affiliates of the Advisor, as shareholders of the Trust directly or through their separate accounts, receive certain tax credits or deductions relating to foreign taxes paid and dividends received by certain funds of the Trust and noted that these tax benefits, which are not available to participants in qualified retirement plans under applicable income tax law, are reflected in the profitability information reviewed by the Board; - (f) considered that the Advisor also provides administrative services to the fund on a cost basis pursuant to an administrative services agreement; - (g) noted that affiliates of the Advisor provide transfer agency services and distribution services to the fund, and that the fund's distributor also receives Rule 12b-1 payments to support distribution of the fund; - (h) noted that the fund's Subadvisor is an affiliate of the Advisor; - noted that the Advisor also derives reputational and other indirect benefits from providing advisory services to the fund; - (j) noted that the subadvisory fee for the fund is paid by the Advisor; - (k) considered the Advisor's ongoing costs and expenditures necessary to improve services, meet new regulatory and compliance requirements, and adapt to other challenges impacting the fund industry; and - (I) considered that the Advisor should be entitled to earn a reasonable level of profits in exchange for the level of services it provides to the fund and the risks that it assumes as Advisor, including entrepreneurial, operational, reputational, litigation and regulatory risk.
+- (a) reviewed financial information of the Advisor; - (b) reviewed and considered information presented by the Advisor regarding the net profitability to the Advisor and its affiliates with respect to the fund; - (c) received and reviewed profitability information with respect to the John Hancock Fund Complex as a whole and with respect to the fund; - (d) received information with respect to the Advisor's allocation methodologies used in preparing the profitability data and considered that the Advisor hired an independent third-party consultant to provide an analysis of the Advisor's allocation methodologies; - (e) considered that the John Hancock insurance companies that are affiliates of the Advisor, as shareholders of the Trust directly or through their separate accounts, receive certain tax credits or deductions relating to foreign taxes paid and dividends received by certain funds of the Trust and noted that these tax benefits, which are not available to participants in qualified retirement plans under applicable income tax law, are reflected in the profitability information reviewed by the Board; - (f) considered that the Advisor also provides administrative services to the fund on a cost basis pursuant to an administrative services agreement; - (g) noted that affiliates of the Advisor provide transfer agency services and distribution services to the fund, and that the fund's distributor also receives Rule 12b-1 payments to support distribution of the fund; - (h) noted that the Advisor also derives reputational and other indirect benefits from providing advisory services to the fund; - (i) noted that the subadvisory fee for the fund is paid by the Advisor and is negotiated at arm's length; - considered the Advisor's ongoing costs and expenditures necessary to improve services, meet new regulatory and compliance requirements, and adapt to other challenges impacting the fund industry; and - (k) considered that the Advisor should be entitled to earn a reasonable level of profits in exchange for the level of services it provides to the fund and the risks that it assumes as Advisor, including entrepreneurial, operational, reputational, litigation and regulatory risk.

-Based upon its review, the Board concluded that the level of profitability, if any, of the Advisor and its affiliates (including the SubAdvisor) from their relationship with the fund was reasonable and not excessive.
+Based upon its review, the Board concluded that the level of profitability, if any, of the Advisor and its affiliates from their relationship with the fund was reasonable and not excessive.